Leomutz/Spring-School-Theoretical-and-Computational-Foundations-of-Quantum-Technologies/README.md

 Now you have the repository and its contents available in your Google Drive for easy access.

+**Accessing Code Files without mounting the drive**

+1. **Access Google Colab**: Go to [Google Colab](https://colab.research.google.com/) and make sure you're logged into your Google account.

+2. **Create a New Notebook**: Click on "New Notebook" to create a new Colab notebook.

+3. **Upload Files from GitHub**:

+   - In your Colab notebook, click on "File" in the top-left corner.

+   - Select "Open...".

+   - In the dialog box that appears, go to the "GitHub" tab.

+   - Enter the URL of the GitHub repository or the specific file you want to upload.

+   - You may need to grant Colab access to your GitHub account.

+   - Once you've entered the URL, you can navigate the GitHub repository or select the specific file you want.

+   - Click "OK" or "Open" to upload the file to your Colab environment.

+This will allow you to directly import files or notebooks from a GitHub repository into your Google Colab environment, making it easy to work with the content from the repository in your notebook.

 **Installing Packages in Google Colab using `!` and `pip`**

 Google Colab makes it simple to install packages within your notebook using the `!` symbol and the `pip` package manager.
 Here's how: